-In the last 12 months, had an aha moment.
+In the last 12 months, I had an “Aha!” moment.
 I have always been very deliberate about surrounding myself with experience.
 I built a board of directors early on, seeking to surround myself with professionals who had done what I was trying to accomplish.
-I have sought out mentors, advisors, and even employees who know more than myself.
+I have sought out mentors, advisors, and employees who know more than myself.

 The reality is this.
-As a first time CEO I am learning how to manage the role each one of my direct reports play.
+As a first-time CEO, I am learning how to manage the role each one of my direct reports plays.
 Their roles change on a daily basis, as we grow and scale into new territory that I have never seen from the CEO perspective.
 To assume that I can coach an employee through this evolution is naive.
 I need someone that I can learn from, someone who has been successful in a similar role and at a similar stage.

 No matter how smart or how good, experience matters when you’re dealing with a first-time CEO.